Save the Waterberg Rhino

 Take home a poster and put it up in your office.

-Leave a donation in our donation box in the lodge for Save the Waterberg Rhino, a non profit company dedicated to protecting rhinos in the local area.
+Leave a donation in our donation box in the lodge for Save the Waterberg Rhino.

-Visit the website www.waterbergrhino.com to see what they are doing and make a donation via the website.
+Visit the website www.waterbergrhino.com to see what they are doing and contact the team for more information and to make a donation.